openutm/flight-spotlight/README.md

 ## Openskies stack

-Flight tracking data can be submitted to Flight Spotlight by an Display provider like [Flight Blender](https://github.com/openskies-sh/flight-blender) via the accompanying software like [Flight Launchpad](https://github.com/openskies-sh/flight-launchpad), for more information see the diagram below
+Flight tracking data can be visualized in Flight Spotlight via an UTM data processing engine like [Flight Blender](https://github.com/openskies-sh/flight-blender), for more information see the diagram below

 ![OpenUTMStack](images/openutm-stack.png)